Scenario-Cloud/web-developer-exam/README.md

 8. Make a logic that will create a default list of Register if data does not exists.
 Ensure that there are at least three (3) Register data.

 9. Make a logic that will create a default list of Project if data does not exists.
-Ensure that there are at least three (3) Register data.
+Ensure that there are at least three (3) Project data.

 10. Make a logic that persists 'Document' object.
 Persisting Documents should have these conditions: